|

 pastor recently came across these files on an old Mac floppy (400K)

 and had to do all kinds of computer magic to retrieve them.
-Chapter

 Gene

 passed away in July, 2001, and he is sorely missed.
-His obituary,
+Gene's obituary, like most, hits only the highlights of Gene's life.

 Clicking